 Talkers among the walkers – Are we talking about Christians here?
 It

 doesn’t sound like it.
-Rather, these are church people lacking in faith.
-It
+Rather, these are religious hypocrites lacking faith.

 out any hope for them.
-He doesn’t say to Timothy, ‘Really concentrate on
+He didn’t say to Timothy, ‘Concentrate on

-for people who have gone astray, but Paul did not instruct Timothy to do this, because
+for people who have gone astray, and so should we, but Paul did not instruct Timothy to do

 he would